-Hip-hop was once a music genre at the fringes of society.
+Hip-hop was once a music genre at the fringes of society, even since its beginnings in the 1970s.
 Today, it’s bigger than pop and rock and beloved by fans all over the world, from the streets of the Bronx (where it first started) to the faraway Asian island of Singapore.

 Over the last thirty-plus years, Eminem and his alter-ego Slim Shady have been dropping some of the hottest, most technically-challenging bars in rap and releasing best-selling single after best-selling single.
 Not to mention that Eminem also starred in “8 Mile,” arguably one of the most beloved hip-hop movies of all time.

 2. Kendrick Lamar

 Forget about rap.
 Kendrick Lamar’s goal is to be the William Shakespeare of our generation.
 Just like Bob Dylan in the ’60s, Lamar comes up with lyrics so good it’s impossible not to call them fine literature.
 His vocabulary and rhyming game are off the charts, but the message his songs convey is still approachable and straightforward.

 In the face of Lamar’s genius, all one can do is “be humble” and “sit down.”
 Each of his critically-acclaimed records is a hip-hop masterpiece, but he truly pushed the envelope with his seminal 2015 album “To Pimp a Butterfly.”

 3. Kanye West

 Just like one of his “DONDA” singles, the American rapper Kanye West is heaven and hell.
 He started his hip-hop career as a producer, and that shows in his music.
 While West can drop some seriously cool lines, rapping isn’t his best feature.
 What West does better than arguably anyone is to release songs that sound simultaneously fresh and contagious.